jlgerber/rustclass/exercise_01.md

 assert!(result.contains("foo"), "result didn't contain foo. value was `{:?}`", result);
 ```

 Ok, with that explanation out of the way, lets create two more tests, one for sequences, and one for shots.
 For each test, you will have to create a function adorned with `#[test]`.
-Lets follow the first test and call them "can_create_sequence" and "can_creeate_shot".
+Lets follow the first test and call them "can_create_sequence" and "can_create_shot".
 Populate them with relevant tests.

 After getting your tests to pass, its time to move on to a bit more interesting challenge.

 ### LevelSpec from_str

 We would like to be able to create a levelspec from a string.
-Of course, not all strings are valid, so we will want to create a falible funciton to handle this.
+Of course, not all strings are valid, so we will want to create a fallible function to handle this.
 Fortunately, Rust has a trait that fits the bill.
 It looks like this:

 ```
 trait FromStr {